twardokus/v2verifier/README.md

 	pip3 install -U pyyaml

 ## Running V2Verifier
 Connect one USRP to each PC.
 On both PCs, launch GNURadio with the command `gnuradio-companion` from a terminal.
 On one PC, open the `wifi_tx.grc` file from the `v2verifier/grc` project subdirectory.
 On the other PC, open the `wifi_rx.grc` file from the same subdirectory.
 Click the green play button at the top of GNURadio to launch the flowgraphs on both PCs.

-On the PC running the `wifi_rx.grc` flowgraph, open a new terminal.
-Navigate to the V2Verifier directory and run the command `sudo python3 main.py local` to launch the receiver program with GUI support.
-On the othe PC, open a new terminal, vaigate to the project directory and run the command `sudo python3 main.py remote` to begin sending BSMs from that PC to the other.
-You should see red vehicles begin to appear on the GUI, indicating that messages are being received and processed by the receiver program.

-## Running a reactive jamming attack on V2Verifier
-To run a reactive jamming attack, you will need a third USRP capable of dual-antenna operation (i.e., with independent antenna chains).
-We use a USRP N210 + UBX40 daughterboard with dual 5.9 GHz antennas in our experimentation.
-Note in particular that a USRP B210 will **not** work as the attacker due to the B210's lack of dual antenna chains.
-You should also have a third PC with Ubuntu 18.04; alternatively, you can run the two devices set up in the steps above off of one PC and have the attacker run on the second.
-Note that you cannot run the attacker USRP from a PC that is also running one of the other USRPs, as you will replace files that are dependencies for the "normal" operation with modified files specific to the jammer implementation.

-On the PC connected to the attacker USRP, configure the PC as described in the installation instructions above.
-Then, copy the three files in the `gr-ieee80211-files` directory into the `~/gr-ieee802-11/lib` directory, overwriting the files with the same names that are already in that directory.
-Re-run the build sequence shown above for the gr-ieee802-11 block (`mkdir build`, `cmake ..`, etc.) to rebuild the code for the jammer implementation.

-Now, open the `reactive_jammer.grc` flowgraph in GNURadio.
-Run the flowgraph.
-You may need to restart the program on the non-attacker USRPs if it has run to completion and terminated.

-Looking at the V2Verifier GUI (particularly at the packet statistics in the upper-right corner) you should see a dramatic decrease in all metrics when the jammer is activated.
-This is because the jammer is causing signature verification failures and/or unrecoverable packet errors in received BSMs, effecting a denial-of-service attack against the emulated V2V environment.
+You will need to configure the communication options (e.g., bandwith, frequency) to suit your needs.
+The default is a 10 MHz channel on 5.89 GHz.

+On each PC, navigate to the v2verifier directory and run `python3 main.py [local | remote] [dsrc | cv2x ]` (leave off the options for usage help) to execute the transmit and receiver V2V programs.